 How common is nut allergy and who gets it?

-In the UK about one in 100 people has an allergy to peanuts and about one in 200 people has an allergy to tree nuts.
+In the UK about 1 in 100 people have an allergy to peanuts and about 1 in 200 people have an allergy to tree nuts.
 The number of people with peanut allergy is growing.

 If you have what is called atopy, or if atopy runs in your family, then you are more at risk of developing an allergy to nuts.
 Atopy is the name for a group of allergic conditions that include hay fever, asthma and eczema.
 If you have an allergy to peanuts then you may also react to tree nuts.

 Allergic reactions to nuts can vary from mild to very severe, and are sometimes life-threatening.
 Symptoms often start very quickly, within an hour of having come into contact with a nut, and sometimes within minutes.
 Reactions that take place more than four hours after coming into contact with nuts are unlikely to be an allergy.

 Signs and symptoms of a mild allergic reaction can include: